Skip to main content

 Quantum Activity Kit for Middle and High School Students

 RQS is leading the design and distribution of hands-on activity kits, which will be distributed to middle and high school classrooms around our five universities.
 Students will learn about the polarization of light through creative challenges and connect those classical physics concepts to quantum effects.
-These kits are developed in collaboration with the GOAL Kit program founded by the University of Maryland’s Women in Engineering group.
+These kits are developed in collaboration with the GOAL Kit program at the University of Maryland.

 Summer Programs